NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     {output-prefix}-mapproj_match_offset_stats.txt

 will be written.
-It will have the percentiles of these disagreements for each pair of images and for each image against the rest, also in units of meter.
+It will have the percentiles,(25%, 50%, 75%, 85%,
+95%) of these disagreements for each image against the rest, and for each pair of images, also in units of meter.

+This stats file is very useful at estimating the quality of registration with the optimized cameras between the images and to the ground.

 .. _adjust_files: